 Why is regular sleep important?

 Having a bad night’s sleep now and then won’t do much harm to our health.
-Though, having inadequate sleep on the regular can impact our health in serious ways.
-To mention a few, regular poor-quality sleep can:
+But having one too many restless nights can impact our health in serious ways, including:

 How can sleep affect our weight?

 Biologically, this makes a lot of sense.
-Think about it.
-We use food as fuel.
-Calories = Energy.
-So, when we’re tired, in order to compensate for the lack of energy, we reach for calorie dense foods to give us a boost .
+Think about it, we use food as fuel because Calories = Energy.
+So, when we’re tired, in order to compensate for the lack of energy, we reach for calorie dense foods to give us that all important boost .

-In terms of managing our weight, a shoddy snooze can make it a whole lot harder.
-Here’s how: a lack of sleep can lower our body’s levels of leptin (the fullness hormone), and increase its levels of ghrelin (the hunger hormone), together, this can lead to overeating and weight gain .
+Sadly, a bad night’s sleep can make managing our weight a whole lot harder!
+That’s because a lack of sleep lowers our body’s levels of leptin (the hormone that makes you feel full) and increase levels of ghrelin (the hormone that makes us feel hungry), together this leads to overeating and, in turn, weight gain .

 How can we have a better night’s sleep?

-What are Dr Frankie’s tips of getting a decent night’s sleep?
+What are Dr Frankie’s World Sleep Day tips for getting a decent night’s sleep?

 “Aim to get 8 hours of good quality sleep a night.
 To ensure you are actually asleep for 8 hours, aim to get into bed 30 mins before to have some downtime, switch of your phone/laptop/tv for an hour before bed and keep your bedroom cool for a better night’s sleep.
 Try not to watch tv in your room.
 If you feel like you’re not tired, get up and go to another room until you feel tired and then come back in.
 Keep your bedroom just for sleep.”

-Finally, here are our top tips to help improve our sleep and restore our body’s sleep-wake cycle:
+Finally, we’re offering you some top tips just in time for World Sleep Say to help you improve your sleep and restore your body’s sleep-wake cycle:

-- Have a set bedtime – Whether it’s a week night or weekend, keep your bedtime consistent.
+Whether it’s a week night or weekend, keep your bedtime consistent.
 Find a sleep time that suits you and stick to it.
-You might not feel tired at first, but once your internal body clock falls back into its natural rhythm, catching the Zees will be a breeze.
+You might not feel tired at first, but once your internal body clock falls back into its natural rhythm, catching the Zzzzs will be a breeze.

-- Have a set wake-up time – In the event of a terrible night’s sleep the night before, it may be tempting to have a lay in the following morning.
+In the event of a terrible night’s sleep the night before, it may be tempting to have a lie in the following morning.
 Doing this puts us at greater risk of throwing off our sleep routine.
-Resist the urge to sleep in.
-Set your alarm to the same time every morning.
+Resist the urge to sleep in and set your alarm to the same time every morning.
 Even on the weekend!
 That way, you’re more likely to feel tired and ready for bed when we’re supposed to.